Mapping the Course for Prompt-based Structured Prediction

-\paragraph{Verbalized Confidence} This method prompts the model to estimate its own confidence level in the answer.
-We use a similar prompting method as proposed by \citet{xiong2023can}, where the model is given the text to be classified and one of the possible classes and asked to estimate its confidence level in the answer on a scale of 0-100.
-We use the following prompt format:
+This method prompts the model to estimate its own confidence level in the answer.
+We use the prompting method proposed by \citet{xiong2024can}, where the model is given the text to be classified and one of the possible classes, and asked to estimate its confidence level in the answer on a scale of 0-100.
+We use the following prompt format: \\

 \begin{adjustwidth}{1.5em}{1.5em}